-your contact info and future plans with the department (use link or scan QR Code at right). https://iastate.qualtrics.com/jfe/form/SV a5Umyc4Yn30q789 This step is required and must be completed prior to department sign-off on the Graduate Approval Form.
-Return any University Library materials you have checked out.
-If you are supported by Ames Lab (or have been in the past), checkout with their Human Resources Office in 105 TASF.
-Arrange a checkout procedure with your major professor and research group.
-All personal items must be removed from your office space and your desk key should be placed in the lock.
-Ensure that your lab space is clean and all waste chemicals are appropriately disposed of.
-Return your university keys (office and lab) to Facilities Planning & Management (108 General Services Building).
-If you have a departmental computer that your major professor does not wish to reassign, contact the CBE Systems Support Specialist (cbetech@iastate.edu) to return the computer.
-If you have a P-card and/or a Travel Card, please follow the current process for its proper disposal.
-Contact Lesley Lackore (llackore@iastate.edu) with any questions.
-Send the department your thesis/dissertation for binding after it has been approved by the Graduate College.
+Resources Office in 105 TASF. ☐ Arrange a checkout procedure with your major professor and research group.
+All personal tems must be removed from your office space and your desk key should be placed in the lock. f anything is left behind, it will be disposed. ☐ Ensure that your lab space is clean and all waste chemicals are appropriately disposed. ☐ Return your university keys (office and lab) to the Admin Specialist in 2114 Sweeney or Facilities Planning & Management (108 General Services Building). ☐ If you have a departmental computer, contact the CBE Systems Support Specialist cbetech@iastate.edu ) to return the computer. ☐ If you have a P-card, return your P-Card to the Graduate Coordinator in 2114 Sweeney.
+Be sure that all outstanding CyBuy or P-card paperwork is submitted. ☐ Send the department your thesis/dissertation for binding after it has been approved by the Graduate College.
 Send a PDF copy of your thesis/dissertation to chemengr@iastate.edu .
 The department will cover the cost for binding two copies.
-Any additional copies you would like can be printed through ISU printing at your cost.
-Inform Engineering Career Services (ecs@iastate.edu) of your employment.
-By s signing this form, I verify that all items above have been completed by the graduating student.
-Maj for Professor: Date: Gra duating Student: Date:
+Any additional copies you would ike can be printed through ISU printing at your cost. ☐ Complete the CBE Graduation Exit Questionnaire through Qualtrics to share with the department your plans. https://iastate.qualtrics.com/jfe/form/SV_a5Umyc4Yn30q789 ☐ Inform Engineering Career Services (ecs@iastate.edu) of your employment.
+By signing this form, I verify that all of the above items have been completed by the graduating student.
+Major Professor: Date: Graduating Student: Date: